threefoldfoundation/info_sdk/src/2_gettingstarted/gettingstarted.md

 There are 3 main steps to get started

-### Get Yourself a 3bot Connect.
+## Get Yourself a 3bot Connect

 As a first step, you need to get yourself a **3bot.connect** identity.

 This can be done by downloading the app on your smartphone and creating yourself an identity.
 Please be aware that this is to be your digital identity on the grid, and holds the keys to access it.
 The app provides you with access to  ThreeFold social media platforms, has a wallet for managing TFT's and provides support access.

-The app can be found on the Google Play store and Apple Appstore.
+The app can be found on the [Google Play store](https://play.google.com/store/apps/details?id=org.jimber.threebotlogin&hl=en) and [Apple Appstore](https://apps.apple.com/us/app/3bot-connect/id1459845885).

-### Install the 3SDK tool to bootstrap your 3SDK container
+## Install the 3SDK tool to bootstrap your 3SDK container

 In the second step, you need to install the TFGrid SDK.